mariadb-edwardstoever/mariadb_xa_settle/README.md

 ```
 ./setup_test_xa_schema.sh
 ```
-This will PREPARE five XA transactions without commiting them.
+This will create a schema `test_xa` with a table `xa_table` then PREPARE five XA transactions without commiting them.
 Run the script multiple times if you want more uncommitted transactions.

 ### Settling uncommited XA transactions.